Residence Paris, FRA

 When and where did you begin this sport?
-She took up the sport in 1997 at the Fencing Club Quimper Cornouaille [EQC] in France.
+She began fencing at age seven at the Fencing Club Quimper Cornouaille [EQC] in France.
 She was the only female member of the club at the time, which she believes helped her develop faster in her youth.
 "I was never treated as a girl.
 We fought as equals, which pushed me higher."

 Club / Team Cercle d'Escrime Orleanais [CEO]: France

-Name of coach Jean-Philippe Daurelle [national], FRA; Cyril Verbrackel [national]
+Name of coach Jean Philippe Daurelle [national], FRA

 Nicknames Cec (Facebook profile, 09 Jun 2015)

-Memorable sporting achievement Winning team gold in sabre at the 2018 World Championships in Wuxi, People's Republic of China. (lequipe.fr, 09 Nov 2018; francetvinfo.fr, 27 Jul 2018)
+Memorable sporting achievement Winning team gold in sabre at the 2018 World Championships in Wuxi, People's Republic of China.
+"That really is my best memory as an athlete, because when you win as part of a team, it really is special." (ablock.fr, 11 Dec 2020; lequipe.fr, 09 Nov 2018; francetvinfo.fr, 27 Jul 2018)

 Injuries In March 2011 she suffered from compartment syndrome in her right forearm. (escrime-ffe.fr, 24 Mar 2011)

 She works as a journalist for Franceinfo, a television, radio and online news service in France.
 In 2019 she worked on a series of features about French athletes hoping to compete at the 2020 Olympic Games in Tokyo.
 "As fencers we are more or less forced to have a job because it's not really a professional sport, even though we train like professionals.
 I specialise in journalism, in radio, because I like telling stories.
 In my role each week I talk about sport, with a focus on Olympic athletes.
 I work about 15 hours per week and I'm lucky because I can do it on a train, a plane, in between training sessions or sitting on my hotel bed.
-All I need is paper and a pen to work."
-(Twitter profile, 03 Jun 2019; francetvinfo.fr, 05 May 2019; FranceTV YouTube channel, 26 Mar 2019; Instagram profile, 28 Jan 2019)
+All I need is paper and a pen to work." (lesportaufeminin.fr, 18 Mar 2020; Twitter profile, 14 Apr 2021; francetvinfo.fr, 05 May 2019; FranceTV YouTube channel, 26 Mar 2019; Instagram profile, 28 Jan 2019)

 Her parents Eric and Patricia run a restaurant and bar in Quimper, France.
 The bar is called 'The Sabre' in honour of their daughter. (ouest-france.fr, 24 May 2019)